AnvilM/Some-project-site/README.md

 # Minecraft-project-site
-Site and Launcher for simple minecraft project, with Account, News, and Server monitoring
+Simple site for minecraft project, with Account, News, and Servers status monitoring